 Prof. Marilyn Pittard, Monash University, Victoria, Australia

-David Plater, Adelaide Law School, Australia
+David Plater, Adelaide Law School and the South Australian Law Reform Commission, Australia

 Dr David Plater is the Deputy Director of the South Australian Law Reform Institute (SALRI) and a Senior Lecturer at Adelaide Law School (where SALRI is based).
 SALRI’s recent and current law reform projects include LGBTIQ anti-discrimination; succession law; provocation and implications in family violence and sentencing; police electronic powers of search and the complex issue of surrogacy.
 David teaches the law reform elective course where students work on current law reform initiatives being undertaken by SALRI.
 The students play a valuable role in informing and assisting SALRI’s work.
 Modern law reform is increasingly global in nature and SALRI’s projects must look beyond simply Australian law and experience for potential models for law reform.
 Surrogacy for example raises both domestic and international issues.
 A vital part of students’ work is comparative in nature.
 This comparative research not only enhances SALRI’s work but also teaches comparative legal skills and engages and fosters student effort in comparative legal engagement and research.
 Comparative skills bring benefits for both SALRI and students as is shown by SALRI’s recent ambitious surrogacy reference.